shashank42/tsp_gpu/README.md

   The initial starting temperature.
 Default is 10000
 -decay: [float(1)]
   The decay rate for the annealing schedule.
-Default is .99
+Default is .99 (Optional) -maxiter: [integer(1)]
+- The maximum number of iterations until failure.
+Default is -1, which runs until temperature goes to the minimum.
 ```

 The program will output a csv of the best trip found throughout the simulated annealing process.